- Why study Early Childhood Education in Australia?

 - How to pass a skill assessment for an early childhood teacher in Australia?

 - What is the Permanent Residency (PR) pathway for an early childhood teacher in Australia?

-An early childhood teacher is a qualified person who works in a kindergarten, childcare centre or primary school.
+An early childhood teacher is a qualified person who works in a early childhood setting such as kindergarten, childcare centre or primary school.
 Early childhood teachers are different from early childhood educators in that the former involve more in teaching, while the later focus more on taking care of children.

 Children’s brains are influenced by both their genes and external environment.
 The ways people around act and behave can impact the healthy development of children, especially in their early school years.
 Statistics has shown that children who participate in a high-quality early childhood program have a better development of cognitive, emotional and social skills.
 These skills are foundational for their education, lifelong learning and success in the future.
 For this reason, early childhood teaching is an immensely satisfying career as it provides a precious opportunity to give children the best start for their life.